Available 24/7 • More Than 31 Years Experience • Serving Louisville and Lexington

 You will need to discuss your case with your lawyer in great detail to determine if pursuing a claim is recommended in your case.

-To learn more about when to sue for Erb’s palsy and what legal options may be available to you, reach out to an experienced Kentucky birth injury lawyer at Wilt Injury Lawyers to discuss the circumstances of your case.
-You can fill out the quick contact form we have included at the bottom of this page or give our office a call at 502-253-9110 when you are ready to get started on your case.
+To learn more about when to sue for Erb’s palsy and what legal options may be available, reach out to an experienced Kentucky birth injury lawyer at Wilt Injury Lawyers to discuss the circumstances of your case.
+You can fill out the quick contact form at the bottom of this page or call 502-253-9110 when you are ready to get started on your case.